 Of course I am.
 But it really doesn’t have to be that way.
 Growing herbs is about the easiest thing in the world.
 Even I can do it . . . and Dwaine is always commenting on my “brown thumb.”

 Here in Colorado, the growing season is just too short to really benefit from an outdoor herb garden.
 You just get things producing then BOOM!
 You get your first snowstorm and everything dies.
 I didn’t even bother for a number of years.
 But the thing that turned it around for me was this handy device:

-- Includes 6-Pod Gourmet Herb Seed Kit that contains: Genovese Basil, Curly Parsley, Dill, Thyme, Thai Basil and Mint & 3 oz. patented nutrients (enough for a full season of growth)
+The unit comes with 6 herb seed inserts: Genovese Basil, Curly Parsley, Dill, Thyme, Thai Basil and Mint & Miracle-Gro Plant Food (enough for a full season of growth).

 Fresh herbs are best, of course, but fresh-dried are the next best thing.
 Once I’ve got a good crop, I pull out about 3/4 of the stems, bundle them together with a small rubber band, and hang them upside-down on a small string I have in the garage.
 In just a week or so, they are nicely dried.
 I just crunch them up a bit and store them in an airtight jar.
 You’d be surprised at how much better they taste when they are fresh!